-2020 Rowan County general election results - Salisbury Post
+Unofficial Rowan County general election results - Salisbury Post

 Rowan-Salisbury Schools Board of Education Seat No. 3 (Nonpartisan)

-Rowan-Salisbury Schools Board of Education Seat No. 5
+Rowan-Salisbury Schools Board of Education Seat No. 5 (Nonpartisan)

-Rowan-Salisbury Schools Seat No. 7
+Rowan-Salisbury Schools Seat No. 7 (Nonpartisan)

 Livingstone College students walk together to vote on Election Day